Content marketing is a range of activities and tactics that when combined serve your stakeholders with memorable, useful and relevant content.

 Do you see how much information you now have to start tailoring your message and providing the solution your customer needs?

-Armed with the two sentences of information that you’ve been given helps you to tailor your message.
+Armed with the two sentences of information that you’ve been given then helps you to tailor your message.

 You have a line of dresses that are perfect for special occasions.
 They can be dressed up or down.

 Rather than look at this beautiful frock that I have designed you start to set a different tone about helping someone with their specific need – (do people even use the word frock anymore?
 Is it possible that I am showing my age?
 Yes, I am not a millennial – well done!).